-EV Fleets 101: The benefits of managed charging over smart charging
+EV Fleets 101: The benefits of managed charging

 With the electrification movement well underway, fleets are introduced to a whole new glossary of terms and an ever-evolving list of key considerations for selecting vehicle technology, charging infrastructure, and route optimization tools.